 Tokyo election, populist leader could shift Japan politics

-The election for Tokyo metropolit... .
-In this Thursday, June 29, 2017 photo, Tokyo Gov. Yuriko Koike waves to a crowd during her "Tomin First" party's campaign rally for Tokyo Metropolitan Assembly election in Tokyo.
+In this Thursday, June 29, 2017 photo, Tokyo Gov. Yuriko Koike addresses a crowd during her "Tomin First" party's campaign rally for Tokyo Metropolitan Assembly election in Tokyo.
+The election for Tokyo metropolitan assembly on Sunday, July 2 is attracting more attention than usual, because it could shift the political landscape in Japan.

 |Title